 Muslim Brotherhood Secretary General Mahmoud Hussein is one of the figures involved in guarding the group's organizational position.
-On December 12, 2015, he affirmed that he continues to hold his position as Secretary General, and will remain as such, until new elections are held via the Muslim Brotherhood's General Shura Office, rejecting Montasir's statement that he (Mahmoud Hussein) is no longer the Muslim Brotherhood Secretary General.17
+On December 12, 2015, he affirmed that he continues to hold his position as Secretary General, and will remain as such, until new elections are held via the Muslim Brotherhood's General Shura Office, rejecting Montasir's statement that he (Mahmoud Hussein) is no longer the Muslim Brotherhood Secretary General.

-In December of 2015, the Egyptian Association of Muslim Brotherhood Abroad (closely tied to Mahmoud Ezzat) issued the following statement: "It is commitment to the support of the Muslim Brotherhood leadership in Egypt, represented by the Supreme Guide Mohammad Badie, his deputy and chargé d'affaires Mahmoud Ezzat as well as his deputies at home or abroad, the Guidance Bureau, and the General Shura Council elected in 2010".18 to the Committee and deeming it the sole authority that can halt all dealings with it or freeze it, unlike the Association.19 The battle of the "Counter Statements" that took place between Muslim Brotherhood constituencies. at home and abroad, constituted a real crisis.
+In December of 2015, the Egyptian Association of Muslim Brotherhood Abroad (closely tied to Mahmoud Ezzat) issued the following statement: "It is commitment to the support of the Muslim Brotherhood leadership in Egypt, represented by the Supreme Guide Mohammad Badie, his deputy and chargé d'affaires Mahmoud Ezzat as well as his deputies at home or abroad, the Guidance Bureau, and the General Shura Council elected in 2010".

+On 8 November 2015, several media outlets and Muslim Brotherhood groups circulated a document, said to be a letter from the "The High Administrative Committee", and was led by Mohamed Kamal, a former member of Brotherhood's Guidance Bureau who was assassinated by security forces, October 2016.
+The document affirming the subordination of the Muslim Brotherhood Office Abroad to the Committee and deeming it the sole authority that can halt all dealings with it or freeze it, unlike the Association.
+The battle of the "Counter Statements" that took place between Muslim Brotherhood constituencies. at home and abroad, constituted a real crisis.
 The "Association" felt that electing an Muslim Brotherhood Office Abroad was contrary to the group's cohesive organizational structure and represented a dual role within a single entity.
 However, the Higher Committee felt that the establishment of the Muslim Brotherhood Office Abroad was necessary to manage files related to the dispute in Egypt.
 A number of prominent figures intervened more than once in attempts to bridge the rift between the opponents, including Sheikh Yusuf al-Qaradawi's initiative in February 2015.20